wligithub/tax-tool/README.md

 - Acquisition Cost: `<total purchase price including commission>`
 - Date Sold: `11/22/2023` or earlier.
 - Total Proceeds: `<total proceeds reported by 1099-B>`

+The command-line inputs `-c` and `-s` are used to calculate the precise cash/stock allocation ratio.
+If you can determine the `-c` and `-s` values, enter them in the command line as usual.
+Otherwise, you can skip these optional parameters, and the script will use the default ratio of 0.479 for cash and 0.521 for stock, respectively.
+The -q option is not needed, as these are not ESPP shares.

 #### Output